Faculty Spotlight: Patricia Sutton EdH

 Professor Sutton has been a Registered Nurse since 1988 and have had experiences that range from Medical Surgical Nursing, Critical Care and Community Health, including informatics, Performance Improvement and Policy and Procedures.
 She earned an Associate Degree in Nursing (AND) from Westchester Community College, New York, in 1988 and a Bachelor of Science in Nursing (BSN) in 1994 from the College of New Rochelle, New York.
 She earned a Master of Science in Nursing Education from ÌÇÐÄVlogÆƽâ°æ in New York in May 2007 and an EdD in May of 2021 from Southern Connecticut State University defending my dissertation, “The Influence of Transformational Leadership Theory on Leadership Readiness Among Undergraduate Nursing Students.

 Professor Sutton spent many years practicing as a clinical nurse with a focus in critical care nursing, while participating in Quality Programs, Policy and Procedure Committees, Staff Education as well as Systems Application Management for clinical documentation.
-I worked in community health for over 10 years as a field nurse working with patients in underserved areas of southern Westchester County, in a Medicaid based home care program.
-She began my career in education at The Dorothea Hopfer School of Nursing in August 2007, (currently The Montefiore School of Nursing) held the position of Assistant Dean of Academics from January 2011, until my departure from the school in 2017.
+She has worked in community health for over 10 years as a field nurse working with patients in underserved areas of southern Westchester County, in a Medicaid based home care program.
+She began my career in education at The Dorothea Hopfer School of Nursing in August 2007, (currently The Montefiore School of Nursing) held the position of Assistant Dean of Academics from January 2011, until her departure from the school in 2017.
 She joined the faculty at ÌÇÐÄVlogÆƽâ°æ in September of 2017 and served as the Program Coordinator for the Traditional Undergraduate Nursing Program until September 2022.
 She currently provide didactic instruction at both the undergraduate and graduate levels of the Nursing Program.

 Professor Sutton has participated in several college wide committees, including Faculty Association, holding the office of Treasurer, General Education Committee for Diversion, Equity and Inclusion, Radical Pedagogy and Racial Equity as well as a participant in the Inclusive Pedagogy Fellowship 2021-2022.
 As the Assessment Coordinator for the SoN and the Chair of the Assessment Committee, she frequently collaborate with the OEA and have presented on using experiential measurement tools (clinical evaluations) for the university in collaboration with CTL.

 She participated in the Middle States Commission on Higher Education (MSCHE) visit at ÌÇÐÄVlogÆƽâ°æ and in 2024 was approved as a peer reviewer for MSCHE.
-Collaborating with colleagues I have presented during Faculty Seminar Days on such topics as Addressing Inaccurate Assumptions ÌÇÐÄVlogÆƽâ°æ Race in Health Care Education and Removing Race From Clinical Case Studies in Health Education.
+Collaborating with colleagues.
+She has presented during Faculty Seminar Days on such topics as Addressing Inaccurate Assumptions ÌÇÐÄVlogÆƽâ°æ Race in Health Care Education and Removing Race From Clinical Case Studies in Health Education.
 She have also participated in poster presentation opportunities at several Faculty Recognition Day events, individually and in collaboration with colleagues.
 Currently focusing on collaboration with colleagues researching Belonging in Nursing Students.
 She currently maintain membership in Sigma (since 2006), ANA, NLN and the Putnam Nurses Association.
 She also serve on several voluntary organizations in my community including a member of the executive board for the Putnam Lake Park District, emphasizing focus on promoting the health of the local lake and community surrounding it.
 She went to Cameroon, Africa in August 2023 to teach the Basic Health Care Course.

 Full Bio